antmicro/ros2-gui-node/README.md

 colcon test-result --all
 ```

-In case of any lint errors, the `colcon test-result` command will print the list of files that contain the errors.
+In case of any lint errors, the `colcon test-result` command will print a list of files that contain errors.
-The `ament_clang_format` and `ament_clang_tidy` packages can be used to automatically fix the formatting issues:
+The `ament_clang_format` and `ament_clang_tidy` packages can be used to automatically fix formatting issues:

 ```bash
 cd <path_to_gui_node_repo>